Sorting Algorithms

 Array {1, 2, 3, 4} is sorted in ascending order.

-Generally, sorting algorithms divide into two types, Comparison Sort and Integer Sort.
+Generally, sorting algorithms are divided into two types: Comparison Sort and Integer Sort.

 Comparison Sort: